ansys/pyensight/doc/source/calc_functions.rst

       - turbulent dissipation

-A measure of local strain :math:`E`  (that is local elongation in 3 directions) is given by
+A measure of local strain :math:`E` (that is the local elongation in three directions) is given by:

 :math:`E=\sqrt{\left(2tr\left(D·D\right)\right)}`